Skip to main content

 • A player's chop is formally defined as the next unclued card that they would discard if they had nothing else to do.

-• If a player has a clued card that is known useless, then they will typically discard the useless card instead of discarding their chop.
-(But the useless card does not count as the chop - their chop remains the right-most unclued card.)
+• If a player has a clued card that is known to be useless, then they will typically discard the useless card first, before discarding their chop.
+(But the useless card does not count as the chop - their chop remains the rightmost unclued card.)

 The Definition of Playable